jspecify/jspecify-reference-checker/README.md

 $ ./gradlew jspecifySamplesTest

+# The tests will fail for two reasons:
+#
-# The tests will fail because our checker has some known issues.
-To get them to
+# 1. Our checker has some known issues.
+# 2. The samples use @NullnessUnspecified, an annotation that currently doesn't exist in the mainline of jspecify/jspecify.
+#
-# pass, you can check out a different branch of our sample repo, one that has
+# To get the tests to pass, you can check and build out a different branch of
-# the expected incorrect results encoded into the samples:
+# our sample repo, one that has the expected incorrect results encoded into the
+# samples *and* has @NullnessUnspecified present:

-$ ( cd ../jspecify && git checkout samples-google-prototype )
+$ ( cd ../jspecify && git checkout samples-google-prototype && ./gradlew )

 # During development, you may wish to pass `-x ensureCheckerFrameworkBuilt` to